Sparse set in Go

 Sparse Set

-is an array which elements point to the location where given element is indense
+densearray stores elements in the order of their arrivalsparseis an array which elements point to the location where given element is indense

 To understand it better, let’s consider the following example: